 - Staying home when they are not feeling well

 - Practice social distancing, as appropriate

 In addition, Zerorez New Mexico uses cleaning products with low or no VOCs, giving each customer peace of mind that we will not contribute dangerous VOCs.
-We can apply disinfectant to hard surfaces or "high touch" surfaces including door handles, faucets, light switches, etc. When disinfecting these we use a disinfectant that is on the EPA register and we follow the label including the appropriate dwell time.
+We can apply a protectant to hard surfaces or "high touch" surfaces including door handles, faucets, light switches, etc.